It’s the first South Asian Heritage Month from 18th July to 17th August, 2020. A celebration of South Asian history, arts, culture and heritage.

 There would be regular visits from ‘aunties’ and ‘uncles’ to exchange the latest community gossip.

-Growing up in Glasgow wasn’t too bad, apart from the constant reminder of the colour of my skin.
+Growing up in Glasgow wasn’t too bad, apart from the regular reminder of the colour of my skin.

 The Wrong Shade

-Racism is hard to avoid when it’s right outside your front door, in your neighbourhood, in the playground, during class, and on your way home, for years on end.
+Racism is hard to avoid when it’s right outside your front door, in your neighbourhood, in the playground, during class, and on your way home.

 Suffice to say, the prejudice is not only skin deep, but includes a more visceral hatred of other cultures and a misguided belief that one’s country is being slowly invaded by a hostile foreign force.